AbdelrahmanAlaaeldin/Cybersecurity-Report-ARP-Spoofing-Using-Bettercap/home.md

  - Attacker: Kali Linux (with Bettercap)

  - Victim: Ubuntu Linux

    The goal of the experiment was to demonstrate how an attacker can intercept or manipulate traffic between two devices on a local network using ARP spoofing.

+## What is ARP Spoofing?

+ARP (Address Resolution Protocol) is used to map IP addresses to MAC (hardware) addresses on a local network.
+When a device wants to communicate with another, it sends an ARP request and the device with that IP replies with its MAC address.

+ARP Spoofing is an attack where a malicious actor sends falsified ARP messages to a LAN.
+The attacker associates their MAC address with the IP address of another device (such as the gateway or a target machine), causing traffic to be misdirected.

+## Purpose of ARP Spoofing

+- Adversary-in-the-Middle (AitM): Intercept, read, or modify traffic.

+- Denial of Service (DoS): Disrupt communication between devices.

+- Credential theft or session hijacking: Capture sensitive data.

+## Attack Execution

+## Observed Impact

+The victim continued to access the internet unaware of the interception.

+The attacker was able to:
+ - See plaintext HTTP traffic.
+ - Capture login credentials (on insecure services).

 ![Figure 1: The Markdown Mark](images/markdown-red.png)